-Friend: Hart sent 3 a.m. text days before SUV cliff crash
+Friend: Mom sent 3 a.m. text days before SUV cliff crash

 PORTLAND, Ore. – One of the mothers who died when an SUV plunged off a Northern California cliff sent a text two days before the wreckage was discovered, saying she was so sick she might have to go to a hospital, according to 911 call records from Washington state.